Daisy Hill Koala Centre Reviewed

-Visitors will learn how to spot a koala in the wild via stimulating activities that invite the children to take on the role of koala detectives.
-They can also learn how they too can contribute to the conservation of koalas as well as recognising the signs and symptoms of injured furry friends and what you can do to help.
+Visitors will learn how to spot a koala in the wild through activities that invite the children to take on the role of koala detectives.
+Children will also learn to recognise the signs and symptoms of injured koalas and who to call for help such as wildlife rescue.

 Bushwalking and picnics

-You can find out more information or make group bookings to the centre by either visiting the website: http://www.ehp.qld.gov.au/wildlife/daisyhill-centre/ or by calling them on (07) 3299 1032.
+If you want more information or make group bookings just visit their website here: http://www.ehp.qld.gov.au/wildlife/daisyhill-centre/ or by calling them on (07) 3299 1032.

 - Admission is FREE